intrigueio/intrigue-core/README.md

 # Users

-If you just want to get started, have a look at the [Getting Started Guide](https://intrigue.io/getting-started/)
+If you just want to get started and play around with an instance, have a look at the [Getting Started Guide](https://intrigue.io/getting-started/)

 # Developers